 The Cora Ball catches up to 35% of the microfibers per load, per Cora Ball.
 The effectiveness depends on several factors including what items are in the load, wash settings, wash frequency and the presence of pet hair (which helps catch fibers)!
 We are constantly testing to learn how it works best so we can share with Cora Ball users.

 Can I see the fibers it collects?

-On the days you wash your heavier items, like fleece, sweatshirts, etc., you will see the fibers stuck in the Cora Ball.
-When you do a pet towel/bed load, you will be amazed at what it catches.
+On the days you wash your heavier items, like fleece, sweatshirts, etc., you are likely to see the fibers stuck in the Cora Ball.
 Sometimes, after everyday clothing loads, you may not see much.
 It may be there accumulating and tangling up with hair and larger fibers, it’s just too small to see and you will be able to remove it when the tangles do get big enough to grab.

 How does it catch tiny fibers?